MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### Office.Extensibility.VbaTelemetryBreak

-Event generated when a macro-enabled file runs into a compile or runtime error
+Event generated when a macro-enabled file runs into a compile or runtime error.

 Desktop Analytics: This is used as numerator in the computation of enterprise-specific health status for macro types (for example, Word macros, Excel macros, etc.) which is used to infer during pilot if the add-in is "ready to upgrade" in the production ring.